 In most cases, a planning permit will be required from the local town council where the property is situated.
 For this permit, multiple authorities are involved in order to assess all factors of the proposed property.
 Depending on the area, certain restrictions may arise (for example industrial and retail units may only be established in certain areas).
 Once this is approved, a building permit will be required in order for the building works to commence.
 Cover permits may be used for alterations to existing structures.
 A certificate of final approval is issued when the building is complete, and a committee representative inspects the completed property.
-Changes to the use of the property are permitted, if this is provided in the urban planning laws of the local area or permitted by the local authorities.
+Changes to the use of the property are permitted if this is provided in the urban planning laws of the local area or permitted by the local authorities.
 As existing procedures can be lengthy, a new fast-tracked procedure has been established whereby a permit may be issued within 10-20 days for single residential units within residential plots.
-These fast-track applications can be submitted online and are expected to cover more than half of permit applications being currently submitted and reduce overall workload and processing times for all applications.
+These fast-track applications can be submitted online, which in most cases reduces the processing and approval times for all applications.

-Larger developments, such as high-rise buildings, hotels and malls will have to meet additional requirements, depending on the use and expected impact of the development on the local community and the environment.
+Larger developments, such as high-rise buildings, hotels and malls, will have to meet additional requirements, depending on the use and expected impact of the development on the local community and the environment.